 To export only your cross-group negatives, select the export button and choose negatives - group only (see image below).

-All exports will be formatted for seamless upload to AdWords Editor, so you can easily sync your changes made in SEMrush to your campaign.
+All exports will be formatted for seamless upload to Google Ads Editor, so you can easily sync your changes made in SEMrush to your campaign.
 Keep in mind that depending on the level of your account, the number of keywords you can include in a single export file will be limited (PRO: 500 keywords, GURU: 1500 keywords, BUSINESS: 6000 keywords).